nathanllww/slivka-irv/README.md

 ### Run on Exported CSV

 Let's say our exported CSV has the filepath `wc.csv`.
-To run IRV on `wc.csv`, enter into your terminal:
+To run IRV on `wc.csv`, enter a shell within your created environment and run:
 ```shell
 $ irv wc.csv
 ```